These monthly posts originated as the "Updates" section of the EA Newsletter.

 CE published the Political Change — Approach Report.
 The report examines two ideas for reaching out to governments to change laws that affect animal welfare (dissolved oxygen for fish in Taiwan and feed fortification for egg-laying hens in India).
 Patrick Stadler, CE's Charity Mentor and Curriculum Developer, published a new article: “Six Ways Your Charity Startup Might Fail — and How to Prevent That.”

-Effective Altruism Foundation and Foundational Research Initiative
+Effective Altruism Foundation and Foundational Research Institute

 In 2016, EAF launched a ballot initiative to drastically increase Zurich’s development cooperation budget.
 They later coordinated a counterproposal with the city council that preserved essential features of their initiative.
 This counterproposal passed at the ballot with a 70% majority.
 The development cooperation budget will thus increase from $3 million to $8 million per year and will have to be allocated “based on the available scientific research on effectiveness and cost-effectiveness.”